 Improper soil temperature is not just potentially detrimental to planting, but also to germination and the healthy development of roots, fruits, etc. Humidity plays a vital role in plants as well.
 Through a process known as transpiration, water is taken up by the roots, moved through the plant’s tissues, and finally evaporated into the air through its leaves.
 This helps the plant regulate its temperature, and also helps transport minerals to the leaves for photosynthesis.
 Since relative humidity affects the rate at which the transpiration process can occur, most plant species likely will need to stay within a specific humidity range for optimal health.
 A drastic change in humidity can be especially harmful to indoor plants and must be avoided if possible.

 Since optimum conditions can vary dramatically from species to species, be certain to do your research as to the proper soil temperatures, relative humidity, and even air temperatures for your plant seeds and plants to thrive.
 Then monitor and maintain soil and air conditions using a quality soil thermometer, hygrometer, humidifier, etc.

 AcuRite Solutions & Tips

-- Set alarms to alert you of unwanted conditions.
+Set alarms to alert you of dangerous or unsatisfactory conditions.
 These can include: